 Occasional monitoring will only take place where there are grounds for suspecting criminal activity or equivalent malpractice, contravention of the school's policies or a legal requirement, such as a subject access request, or preparation for a subject access request.
-Occasional monitoring of students can take place where there are grounds for believing that School rules have been broken.
+Occasional monitoring of students can take place where there are grounds for believing that School rules have been broken or for safeguarding purposes.

 All occasional monitoring must be preceded by authorisation.
-Authorisation in the case of Child Protection can be the Child Protection Officer, for all other cases it needs to be the Data Compliance Officer, Headmaster or Chair of Governors.
+Authorisation in the case of Safeguarding can be the Safeguarding Lead for all other cases it needs to be the Data Compliance Officer, Headmaster or Chair of Governors.
+The individual giving authorisation cannot be the same as the individual requiring access.